Nueva Ecija, Philippines: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A, B and C. Make sure to get the necessary type.
-A lot of adapters currently sold are just plugs and require your electronics to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types A, B and C. Make sure to find the necessary type.
+Most adapters currently sold are just plug changers and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one works in most areas.

 What to wear/what to pack: